OpenDDS/OpenDDS/docs/devguide/building/dependencies.rst

 The DOC Group repository for ACE/TAO is hosted on Github at `DOCGroup/ACE_TAO <https://github.com/DOCGroup/ACE_TAO>`__.

-There are two versions of ACE/TAO that are officially supported by OpenDDS in this release (|release|):
+These are the versions of ACE/TAO that are officially supported by OpenDDS in this release (|release|):

 .. _ace6tao2: